-During 'Belonging' week (which is the second week of Semester 1) the Good Start campaign will encourage students to really make connections here in CIT.
+During your second week in MTU the Good Start campaign will focus on 'Belonging', encouraging students to really make connections here in MTU.

 Signing up for third level is one thing, but showing up and getting involved is really how people settle into a community and make connections.
-Attending classes, going along to clubs & societies meet ups, going to PALS sessions, going to CITSU Freshers Week events, saying ‘hi’ to people in your class who you haven’t spoken to yet will help make CIT seem less daunting.
+Attending classes, going along to clubs & societies meet ups, saying ‘hi’ to people in your class who you haven’t spoken to yet will help make MTU seem less daunting.

-The Good Start Ambassadors put together some great advice on 'Belonging' personally, socially and academically during your first week in CIT below...
+The Good Start Ambassadors put together some great advice on 'Belonging' personally, socially and academically during your first week in MTU below...

 Belonging - Academically

 Get to know your lecturers and class co-ordinators.
 Ask them questions about your course, the assessments and the different modules.
 They want to help you to succeed.

 During group projects in class interact with your team members and get to know your classmates different strengths.

 Take the opportunity to practice using the library by taking out a book from one of your reading lists.
 This will also help you to get to know the sections of the library where the books relevant to your course are located.
 Accessing books online may be very useful too, find out about MTU's Online Catalogue by lisiting https://library.cit.ie/

 Belonging - Personally

 You may be nervous walking into the canteen alone but finding your classmates and friends will hopefully only be a challenge during the first few weeks.
 Remember you won’t be the only one who is nervous.